Severson-Group/docs.amdc.dev/source/getting-started/user-guide/math-benchmarks/math-benchmarks.md

 <!-- END SECTION FOR PLOT WITH TOGGLE BUTTON -->

-With exception of the common operations, all of these functions come from the <[math.h](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/math.h.html)> library.
+All of these functions come from the <[math.h](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/math.h.html)> library.

 ### Casts
 ![alt text](images/castNanoseconds.svg)